Kimber Manufacturing: History

 While Edelman was partnering with Greg Warne, he had also invested in Yonkers-based Jerico Precision Manufacturing, which manufactured hand tools and mechanical components for the defense industry, which was adjusting to cuts in defense spending.
 Edelman decided to connect Jerico Precision's existing infrastructure and manufacturing capabilities and Kimber's reputation and extensive network of dealers to build a line of M1911-style handguns.
 He eventually moved Kimber's production line to Jerico's facilities in New York, ending Kimber's presence in Oregon.
 The company now has locations in New York and New Jersey.

 On 9 December 2004, a federal grand jury indicted former CFO Denis Shusterman for embezzling $10 million from Kimber Manufacturing and Nationwide Sports Distributors.
 He was later convicted after pleading guilty, ordered to pay damages and back taxes, and sentenced to 14 years in federal prison.

-After leaving Kimber, Greg Warne operated Armas Deportivas S.A. in Granadilla, San Pedro, Costa Rica where he made custom gun grips from locally sourced hardwoods.
+After leaving Kimber, Greg Warne operated Armas Deportivas S.A. in Granadilla, San Pedro, Costa Rica, where he made custom gun grips from locally sourced hardwoods.
 Greg Warne died in 2006.

-Kimber is planning to expand manufacturing capacity from its 31500 sqft manufacturing facility in Ridgefield, NJ (Aero Molding).
+Kimber is planning to expand manufacturing capacity from its 31500 sqft manufacturing facility in Ridgefield, New Jersey (Aero Molding).
 A proposal to add more space to its Yonkers site had been approved as a "regionally significant project" but Kimber appears to have withdrawn its application following concerns raised by worried neighbors.

 Faced with political opposition in New York and New Jersey, Kimber explored other locations for their operations.
-The company announced intention to open a manufacturing facility in Troy, Alabama in January 2018 On October, 21st, 2020 Kimber Arms management announced the corporate headquarters is being relocated to Troy.
+The company announced intention to open a manufacturing facility in Troy, Alabama, in January 2018 On October 21, 2020, Kimber Arms management announced the corporate headquarters is being relocated to Troy.